Jewish prayer: Ma'ariv/Arvit

+Generally, the time when Maariv can first be recited is when the time for reciting Mincha ends.
+But there are varying opinions on this.
+Maariv should not begin before 1¼ hours before sunset.
+Others delay Maariv until after sunset or after dusk.
+If Maariv is recited prior to dusk, individuals repeat the Shema later in the evening.

+The main components of Maariv are the recitation of the Shema (with two blessings before it and two after it), followed by the Amidah (which is not repeated, unlike with other recitations of the Amidah).
+Some communities add a third blessing between the Shema and Amidah.
+Some additional prayers and biblical verses are recited as well; these vary by community and occasion.

 Prayer on Shabbat

 On Shabbat (the Sabbath), prayers are similar in structure to those on weekdays, although almost every part is lengthened.
 One exception is the Amidah, the main prayer, which is abridged.
 The first three and last three blessings are recited as usual, but the middle thirteen are replaced with a single blessing known as "sanctity of the day," describing the Sabbath.
 Atypically, this middle blessing is different for each of the prayers.

 Friday night

+Shabbat services begin on Friday afternoon with the weekday Mincha.
+Tachnun is omitted.
+In some Ashkenazic communities, Aleinu is omitted since it will be followed immediately by Kabbalat Shabbat.
+In recent times, some prefer to daven early mincha on Friday.

-Shabbat services begin on Friday evening with the weekday Mincha, followed in some communities by the Song of Songs, and then in most communities by the Kabbalat Shabbat, the mystical prelude to Shabbat services composed by 16th-century Kabbalists.
+Some communities recite the Song of Songs, and then in most communities followed by the Kabbalat Shabbat, the mystical prelude to Shabbat services composed by 16th-century Kabbalists.
+Although the service was composed in the 16th century, some communities did not adopt it until much later; for example, it was not recited in the main synagogue in Frankfurt am Main until the mid-19th century, and it was not recited in Worms even later.
 This Hebrew term literally means "Receiving the Sabbath".
-In many communities, the piyut Yedid Nefesh introduces the Kabbalat Shabbat prayers.
+In recent decades, some communities have adopted the practice to sing the piyut Yedid Nefesh before (or occasionally after) the Kabbalat Shabbat prayers.